 - Downsize where you can and get rid of old units, they cost 2x as much in energy compared to new ENERGY STAR® models.

-- Don’t set the temperature colder than necessary.
-Set the refrigerator temperature between 36 F and 42 F. Set the freezer control between -5 F and +6 F, that’s all you need.
+- Keep the refrigerator temperature between 36 F and 42 F. Set the freezer control between -5 F and +6 F, that’s all you need.

 - Check the rubber seals on the door and make sure the cold air is not sneaking out.

 - Repair any dripping faucets promptly.

 - Install water saving devices.
 Use low-flow showerheads and aerators on faucets.

 - Use a timer to shut it off during long periods when you don’t need it like when you’re sleeping.

 - When you’re ready to replace, look at efficient types, like solar thermal or heat pump water heaters.
 They can reduce your electricity bill by up to 40%.